EsraaShaabanElsayed/react-springboot-crud-app/README.md

-Here’s the updated README with the new information included:

----

 # React-SpringBoot-CRUD-App

 This repository hosts a CRUD application built with React for the frontend and Spring Boot for the backend.
 The application is hosted using Nginx, showcasing skills in continuous integration and continuous deployment (CI/CD) with Jenkins.